Psalm 90

 yes, establish the work of our hands.

 Hope overtook despair in the end.
 With faithfulness and prayer, God could change his mind; better days were ahead.
 The author implored the Lord to teach the faithful about the nature of human life ("to count days aright" from 90:12 NAB) so they could gain wisdom.
 He begged the Lord to relent so that the experience of a limited life could be joy-filled and productive; this experience could balance times of trouble (90:12-15).
-Most important, the psalmist asked God to be active in the life of the community, to show his mighty deeds to the present and future generations just as he had in the past.
+Most importantly, the psalmist asked God to be active in the life of the community, to show his mighty deeds to the present and future generations just as he had in the past.
 This would give life purpose again, for his favor would be on the people and their activity (90:16-17).

 Probably the most interesting image in the psalm was the dawn.
 Compare 90:5b to 90:14.
 The process of night becoming day can be experienced in the bleakest terms or as a turning point that gave hope.
 The key is the activity of God.
 God can turn an experience of futility into one of hope.
-With God, the dawn doesn't just bring another day on the tread mill of life; he brings a new day and a new chance at living.
+With God, the dawn doesn't just bring another day on the treadmill of life; he brings a new day and a new chance at living.

 Life has its ups and downs.
 There are patches of tough going and seas of smooth sailing.
 There are times we ask "Why God?" only to realize that, with faith, he will give us an answer.
 Dejection is temporary.
 Hope is eternal.